 Just a tip – if you have a 4th grader or soon to be 4th grader you can also snag a free National Parks pass for your entire family.
 This will save you the $25 entrance fee per park. 😉

 - Here are tips on how we travel for free all the time too.

 The first stop we got off was Weeping Rock, I will show you why it’s called that in a minute.
 We packed a picnic lunch in our backpacks as well as our swimsuits (to enjoy The Narrows) and ate here….what a view right??!!

 There’s a pathway to the top where the rock opens up and water from the top of the mountain is “weeping” or dripping down (quite a bit), and on the platform this is your view!

-I highly recommend taking your kids to National Parks and take as many vacations as possible, they make for wonderful memories for each and every one of you!
+I highly recommend any of the best National Parks for kids.
+Take as many vacations as possible while they’re young, they make for wonderful memories for each and every one of you!

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?